mrocklin/thesis/cas-introduction.md

 In order to leverage mathematics to generate efficient programs we must first describe mathematics in a formal manner amenable to computation.
 To this end we engage computer algebra systems.

-In this section we describe the funciton of computer algebra in general and of the system SymPy in particular.
+In this section we describe the function of computer algebra in general and of the system SymPy in particular.

 #### Data Structure